Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 It would be a bit overwhelming to show you the full code, so I've prepared a rough example we can play around with.

-Another important point to emphasize is this 3rd party library is native code (I think it's written in C++?).
+Another important point to emphasize is the 3rd party library which initially inspired this experiment is native code (I think it's written in C++?).
 The reason this is important is because it uses pointers and a bug doesn't just mean an exception gets thrown, we could segfault and tear down the entire process.
+My decision to write use it from Rust also means we'll need to write some `unsafe` code when crossing the language boundary.

 It's actually pretty painful to write code in Rust which relies on global mutable state (it's almost like the code is trying to tell us something 🤔)